gophernicus/gophernicus/INSTALL.md

 statistics.
 It creates the shared memory block using mode 600 and a predefined key which means that a shared memory block created with one user cannot be used by another user.
-Simply said, running in.gophernicus under various different user accounts may create a situation where the memory block is locked to the wrong user.
+Simply said, running gophernicus under various different user accounts may create a situation where the memory block is locked to the wrong user.